No Lessons Learned: Plot

 Larry, Leon, Jeff and Susie head to Atlanta for Larry's trial.
 On the plane, Larry is scolded for not switching off his phone, and immediately snitches on Leon and Jeff amidst the argument.
 Larry and his lawyer, Sibby Sanders arrive at the trial, with some protesters supporting him outside, one of whom is Ted Danson.
-At the trial, District Attorney Earl Mack points Larry as a danger to society for his actions, while Sibby uses her testimony to challenge the Election Integrity Act of 2021.
+At the trial, District Attorney Earl Mack paints Larry as a danger to society for his actions, while Sibby uses her testimony to challenge the Election Integrity Act of 2021.

 Mack calls many character witnesses to testify, including Mocha Joe, Matsue Takahashi, Alexander Vindman, and many others who Larry has angered throughout the years.
 That night, Larry and Jeff manage to obtain the secret recipe for a salad dressing from Auntie Rae, which Jeff gives to Susie for their anniversary.
 As he discusses the case with his friends, Larry receives advice from Leon; he must draw compassion from the jury to win them over.
-The following day, Susie enters the court room as a wheelchair-bound lover of Larry, with Larry faking good deeds to improve his image.
+The following day, Susie enters the court room using a wheelchair, as a lover of Larry, with Larry faking good deeds to improve his image.
 Sibby summons Rae to support Larry, but she angrily goes on a tirade, calling Larry and Jeff out for stealing her recipe.
 Realizing this is where her gift came from, Susie angrily exits the room.
 Later at a bar, Larry runs into Jerry Seinfeld.

 The following day, Larry testifies, acting compassionate by claiming he just wanted to help Rae as there was nothing to cover her from the sun.
 Mack then questions Larry, asking him to remember many of his misdeeds, using it to point that the Act is required to prevent society from ending due to people like Larry.
 The jury finds Larry guilty.
 Judge Whittaker tells Larry he hopes he finally learned a lesson and sentences him to one year in prison.
-While sitting in his cell, Seinfeld suddenly shows up, telling Larry that he met one of the jurors at a Mexican restaurant the previous night, causing a mistrial due to the juror breaking jury sequestration, and Larry is allowed to be released.
-As he walks off, Larry tells Seinfeld, "this is how we should've ended the finale."
+While sitting in his cell, Seinfeld suddenly shows up, telling Larry that he saw one of the jurors at a Mexican restaurant the previous night, causing a mistrial due to the juror breaking jury sequestration, and Larry is allowed to be released.
+As he walks off, Larry tells Seinfeld, "this is how we should've ended the Seinfeld finale."
 On the flight back home, Larry and his friends get into an argument when Susie opens the plane's window shade.